Irises are some of the most popular flowers in the world.

 - Finally, be sure to buy only healthy rhizomes or bulbs from a reputable source and check your plants regularly for signs of disease.

-By weeding out infected plants quickly, the risk of spreading a mosaic virus infection to your other irises is significantly reduced.
+Weeding out infected plants quickly reduces the risk of spreading a mosaic virus infection to your other irises.